nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

 - `n/NAME`: Must be alphanumeric, and must not be blank.
-Parameters used are case-insensitive.
-- `com/COMPANY`: Must be alphanumeric or punctuation characters, and must not be blank.
-Parameters used are case-insensitive.
+- `com/COMPANY`: `COMPANY` is the company associated with the supplier.
+It must be in a valid company name format, and cannot be blank.
+    - Please see [below](#valid-company-name-format) for more information on what constitutes a valid company name format.
 - `pro/PRODUCT`: Must be alphanumeric, can include spaces but must not start with a space, and must be between 1 and 50 (inclusive) characters long.
-Parameters used are case-insensitive.

 <box type="tip" seamless>